Long Island History: How Did We Get Here?

 Relating history can take more than one approach.
 The Long Island: How Did We Get Here? project is intended to advance public understanding of Long Island’s history as it relates to understanding the origins of our multi-layered system of local governance and five critically important, interconnected subjects that are central to quality of life issues the Long Island region faces today.
 Rather than seeking to provide a comprehensive history of the region, the approach this project takes is to supply historical context that can inform discussion and debate as it relates to specific public policy concerns that are vital to the Island's well-being.

-When presenting the history of Long Island, the story often starts as far back as the retreating Ice Age glaciers that deposited sediments and sculpted the landscape beneath our feet, this project however, focuses primarily on Long Island’s modern suburban history, from the early 20th century to the present.
+When presenting the history of Long Island, the story often starts as far back as the retreating Ice Age glaciers that deposited sediments and sculpted the landscape beneath our feet.
+Other than governance, which is covered from its origins in the first towns established on the Island, this project focuses primarily on Long Island’s modern suburban history, from the early 20th century to the present.

-This project's work products, made available here on the University’s website, include seven (7) videos that provide historical overviews of key topics, including one that is a deep-dive, hour-long documentary on the impact and legacy of structural racism on Long Island's public education system (available upon request); one that is a 13-minute video on how the region’s multi-layered systems of local governments were created; and five (5) medium-length videos on the critical issues of public education, energy, environment, land use/housing and transportation.
-In addition to these videos, timelines of key milestones and historic events are provided.
+This project's work products include seven (7) videos that provide historical overviews of key topics; one 13-minute video on how the region’s multi-layered system of local governments was created, and five (5) medium-length videos on the critical issues of public education, energy, environment, land use/housing, and transportation.
+These videos are available on this website.
+In addition to the education overview video, a deep-dive, hour-long documentary on the impact and legacy of structural racism on Long Island's public education system was also produced and is available for screenings upon request.
+On this website, you will also find timelines of key milestones and historic events.
 Additional work products developed by project research fellows include class modules and lesson plans on the history of civil rights on Long Island, which are appropriate for 4th through 8th-grade students.
 Other materials, such as research briefs, summaries, and presentations created by the research fellows, are available to researchers upon request.
 Lastly, the additional resources page includes links to other research done on Long Island’s history and various historical documents.

 To effectively address challenges facing our region today, we step back and first take an unflinching look at the lessons from history, by asking ourselves, Long Island: How Did We Get Here?
 This pioneering initiative seeks to reinvigorate the study of our regional history by infusing its lessons into the realm of public policy on Long Island.